zammad/zammad-admin-documentation/channels/google/accounts.rst

    <https://support.google.com/a/answer/166852>`_
    can have their accounts suspended.

-   Set up a generic :doc:`email channel </channels/email/index>` instead, the use the :ref:`Email Notification <email-notification>` setting.
+   Set up a generic :doc:`email channel </channels/email/index>` instead and use the :ref:`Email Notification <email-notification>` setting.